cert-lv/graphoscope/docs/ui.md

 `global` is a special keyword to request all allowed data sources.
 In the `Administration` documentation section it will be explained, that some sources can be extremely slow, so to prevent every single request being slow - some data sources are excluded from the `global` space.

+Two informative icons on the right side:
+- `SQL not supported` - means this data source accepts basic query only, most likely `field=value`,
+- `Datetime range is ignored` - means selected date range does not affect search results.

 `5` contains some additional actions:

 - The search button